Type 81 surface-to-air missile: Description

 The Tan-SAM 1 missile is cruciform in cross section with four clipped delta wings attached to the mid body, and four small steerable clipped delta fins at the rear of the missile.
 The missile is propelled by a solid rocket motor, with giving it a burn-out velocity of about Mach 2.4.
 It is initially inertially guided to a likely intercept point, with an all-aspect infra-red seeker taking over to handle terminal guidance.
 The missile has a 9.2-kilogram fragmentation warhead triggered either by contact or a radar proximity fuze with a lethal radius of between 5 and 15 meters depending on the target type.

 A fire unit consists of one Fire Control System vehicle and two launcher vehicles as well as a number of support vehicles with a total crew of fifteen men.
-The Fire Control Systems vehicle consists of an Isuzu Motors 6×6 truck with a 30 kW generator unit mounted behind the driver's cabin, and a rectangular three-dimensional pulse-doppler phased array radar.
+The Fire Control Systems vehicle consists of an Isuzu 6×6 truck with a 30 kW generator unit mounted behind the driver's cabin, and a rectangular three-dimensional pulse-doppler phased array radar.
 The radar can operate in three modes: omni-directional search, sector search/course tracking mode, and fine tracking mode.
 The radar is scanned both mechanically and electronically and can track up to six targets within the same 110-degree arc in course tracking mode.
 Two targets can be tracked in fine tracking mode at greater accuracy, with the single-shot kill probability for each target relayed to the operator via a CRT display.
 The radar has a range of about 30 kilometers, and has built in IFF capabilities.